 Petersburg murder, abduction suspect worked for victims, family says

-The man at the center of a violent crime spree across several counties used to work for his victims, according to WTVR .
 Alfred Woodard said Kristopher Jones worked for his contracting business for several years, but wouldn't elaborate on that horrific day.
+Alfred's wife, Minnie, was found dead in the woods behind a vacant property in Chesterfield, along River Road, Thursday afternoon.

 Comments